 To me it suggests continual overload.
 They are simply working too hard most of the time.
 The following movement pattern is one we see frequently at the clinic and is a common culprit for hamstring overload:

-- Hip flexors which lift your leg up in the air (quite important for walking and running!) become short and tight – often as a result of too much sitting, especially with bad posture
+- Hip flexors which lift your leg up in the air (quite important for walking and running!) become short and tight – often as a result of too much sitting, especially with bad posture or depressive type mood

 - This in turn inhibits the opposing muscles (our backside or glute muscles) and their ability to perform it’s function which is hip extension.
 Pushing our leg out behind us.
 Functionally this is as we push off the floor with our back leg in running or walking

 - This sub-optimal pattern leaves the hamstrings to have to compensate to help out.
 They are designed to assist in the movement, but they are not designed to do all of the work.
 This leads to their overuse which leaves them feeling short and tight on a long term basis